Institute for Clinical and Translational Research (ICTR) Librarian - (200000U6)

 Develop marketing strategies and outreach activities promoting UMB ICTR collaborations and resources.

-Working in tandem with other UMB ICTR "Navigators," link faculty to content experts across UMB and at other University System of Maryland institutions.
+Working in tandem with other UMB ICTR "Navigators," link faculty to content experts across UMB and at other institutional partners.

 Provide consultation, training, and expertise on critical information and knowledge resources.